 Please note that this project incurs a surcharge (excluding the first week) for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 The program orientation begins on the first Monday morning of your volunteer program and runs for your first week.

 After you have registered for the program, please book your flights to arrive into Kuala Lumpur Airport (KUL).
 Canadian travelers do not require a visa to enter Malaysia for a duration of 90 days.
 Your pick-up from the Kuala Lumpur Central Train Station is included in your Program Fee and there are regular trains from the airport direct to the Central Train Station.

 When you arrive, you will be greeted at the train station by a member of the local team and transported to the volunteer accommodation in Taiping by train which takes around 3.5 hours.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are travelling in Malaysia prior to your volunteer program, you will need to make your own way to Taiping on the day before your program orientation and the local team can meet you for your pick up in Taiping.
+If you are traveling in Malaysia prior to your volunteer program, you will need to make your own way to Taiping on the day before your program orientation and the local team can meet you for your pick up in Taiping.

-Orientation is mandatory for all volunteers and is taken by our Malaysian team at the volunteer centre in Taiping.
+Orientation is mandatory for all volunteers and is taken by our Malaysian team at the volunteer center in Taiping.

 Orientation begins on the morning of your chosen start date and runs for the first week of your stay.
 Orientation covers everything you need to know for your volunteer program in Malaysia – Introduction to Malaysia, Malaysian Customs, Rules and Expectations, Safety, Travel Opportunities in Malaysia, Introduction to your Project and Placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.